Emend by Eclipse

 They watched him go into the house.
 Once the door closed, Tim said, “I can’t believe he thought we were dealing drugs.”

 “Don’t worry about it.
-If you were to see one of our classmates waving around two hundred and twenty eight dollars in one dollar bills, you’d probably think he was a dealer.
+If you were to see one of our classmates waving around $228.00 in one dollar bills, you’d probably think he was a dealer.
 Or, if it was a her, a stripper.”

 “Getting back to work.
 I take it we’ve decided to check out the van, Tuesday.”